aai-institute/pyDVL/docs/value/index.md

 4. Computing values with a valuation method of your choice, e.g. via [BanzhafValuation][pydvl.valuation.methods.banzhaf.BanzhafValuation] or [ShapleyValuation][pydvl.valuation.methods.ShapleyValuation].
-For [semi-value][semi-values] methods, you will also need to choose a subset sampling scheme, e.g. a [PermutationSampler][pydvl.valuation.samplers.permutation.PermutationSampler] or a simple [UniformSampler][pydvl.valuation.samplers.powerset.UniformSampler].
+For [semi-value][semi-values-intro] methods, you will also need to choose a subset sampling scheme, e.g. a [PermutationSampler][pydvl.valuation.samplers.permutation.PermutationSampler] or a simple [UniformSampler][pydvl.valuation.samplers.powerset.UniformSampler].